-You’ll love these super Easter egg hunts ideas for kids and adults.
-They’re a twist on the “tried and true” version and meant to dazzle and challenge your favorite Easter egg hunters no matter what their age.
+Super Easter egg hunts ideas for kids and adults, that are meant to challenge your favorite Easter egg hunters no matter what their age.

 Best Easter Egg Hunts Ideas for Kids and Adults